zvada/technology/docs/release/cut-data-release.md

 ```

 If there are any discrepancies consult the release manager.
 You may have to tag packages with the `osg-koji` tool.

+### Step 2: Test the Pre-Release on the Madison ITB site

+Test the pre-release on the Madison IRB by following the [ITB pre-release testing instructions](itb-testing/).

 Day 2: Pushing the Release
 --------------------------